Hanxiao-Wu/GeoInverse/README.md

 ```
 The `${fcontrol}` should be the file name of the `*.control` file.

-The `1` in this command represents the number of threads one wants use.
+The `1` in this command represents the number of threads one wants to use.
 However, the program currently **cannot** do parallel computing, so this value has to be `1`. (:P)